VolpeUSDOT/cafe-comment-binning/README.md

 This repositories dependencies are listed in the requirements.txt file.
 Install all dependencies by running: ```pip install -r /path/to/requirements.txt```

-### Usage

 ## LLM Approach
 The team utilized LM Studio as with the local server and API approach to attempt to improve upon the traditional machine learning approaches to text recognition and categorization.
+The files for this approach can be found within the this [folder](https://github.com/ROADII-Lab/CAFE-public-comments/tree/main/CAFE_LLM_spaCy_LM_Studio).

 # Models Tested
 1.	llama-3.2-1b-instruct-q8_0.gguf